swirlds-ryan/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 - Decimals: This is the number of decimal places the currency uses.
 For example, `2` mimic "cents", where the smallest unit of the token is 1/100th of a single token.
 - Initial Supply: This is the number units of the token to "mint" when first creating the token.
 Note that this is specified in the smallest units, so `1_000_000` initial supply when decimals is 2, results in `10_000` full units of the token being minted.
 It might be easier to think about it as "one million cents equals ten thousand dollars".
 - Treasury Account ID: This is the account that the initial supply is credited to.
 For example, using `accountId` would mean that your own account receives all the tokens when they are minted.
 - Admin Key: This is the account that is authorised to administrate this token.
-For example, using `accountKey` would mena that your own account would get to perform actions such as minting additional supply.
+For example, using `accountKey` would mean that your own account would get to perform actions such as minting additional supply.

 </details>